 You'll want to visit during the summer time since this part of China does get cold in the fall and winter.
 But if you catch this spot on a sunny day, you'll find sun-warmed sand to lay on and some ocean water to splash around in.

 Need another ocean getaway?
 Some see the beautiful Xiamen!
 You can keep yourself busy for a couple of days here.
 Xiamen has calm water and is great for water sports like kite surfing and paddle boarding.
-You can find shops along the beach that rent everything you need for that as well as jet skiing and surfing.
+You can find shops along the beach that rent everything you need for that as well as surfing.
 If that isn't enough to keep you busy Xiamen has boardwalks you can walk along and the people watching doesn't get better.

 The city itself has a lot of neat things to see as well!
 With walking streets, souvenir shops and street vendors you'll never want to leave.